Study of net-baryon higher moments in PNJL model and their expectation for net-proton using the Subensemble Acceptance Method for the search of QCD critical point: Introduction

-In this paper, we study the fluctuations of higher moments (mean ($M$), variance ($\sigma^2$), skewness ($S$), kurtosis ($\kappa$)) and their volume independent moment products ($ s\sigma$, $\kappa\sigma^{2}$) of net-baryon in the PNJL model.
+In this paper, we study the fluctuations of higher moments (mean ($M$), variance ($\sigma^2$), skewness ($S$), kurtosis ($\kappa$)) and their volume independent moment products ($ s\sigma$, $\kappa\sigma^{2}$) of net-baryon in the 3 flavors finite volume finite density PNJL model.
+We have elaborated the formalism of the PNJL model briefly in section III.
 The higher order moments and their volume independent moment products of the conserved quantities are expected to show fluctuations as they are significantly more sensitive to the proximity of the QCD phase diagram.
+In this work, we have also presented the results from subensemble acceptance method, which uses acceptance fraction alpha ($\alpha$) = 0.5, 0.6, 0.7, 0.8, 0.9, and 1 to evaluate the higher order moment ($\kappa\sigma^{2}$) of the charge distributions within the subsystem.
+The results have been compared to the STAR experimental data of net-proton and proton \cite{35} along with HRG \cite{19, 37}, the UrQMD model \cite{36} and Lattice QCD calculations \cite{39}.
+The nature of the data points are analyzed and compared with theoretical and experimental data.
+The fluctuations as a function of energy give an estimation for the critical region.